-For more information, read the.
+For more information, read the article on.

 Awill remain valid if you have lost the capacity to act on your own behalf.
 However, the attorney(s) to be appointed in the LPA will not have the authority to act on your behalf unless the LPA is registered with the Office of the Public Guardian (OPG).